Join Us Becoming a RFW

 Initial Required Components

 - Submit a Letter of Interest to learn more about the Recovery Friendly Workplace (RFW) Initiative.
-By submitting a Letter of Interest to the Governor’s Office, you are simply expressing your organization’s desire to learn more about the initiative.
+By submitting a Letter of Interest to the R.I.
+Governor’s Office, you are simply expressing your organization’s desire to learn more about the initiative.
 A representative will meet with you and help walk you through the process while keeping in mind what is best for your organization’s individual needs.

 - Ensure senior management and human resources personnel receive RFW orientation provided by the Program.